-- Append a log to the generated PDF with the highest log level - Attach the source document to the PDF in various stages:
+Append a log to the generated PDF with the highest log level

-- The original input document ("OriginalSource.txt") - The input document after XSLT pre-processing ("FinalSource.txt") - The initially parsed input document ("OriginalDocument.txt") - A pretty-printed version of the above ("OriginalDocumentPP.txt") - The input document after all modifications (JavaScript etc.) are completed ("FinalDocument.txt") - A pretty-printed version of the above ("FinalDocumentPP.txt") - Attach all used external resources like style sheets, scripts, images etc. as a ZIP file ("res.dat") - The PDFreactor configuration as an XML file ("Config.xml") - A list of the current Java system properties ("SystemProperties.txt")
+- Attach the source document to the PDF in various stages: - The original input document ("OriginalSource.txt") - The input document after XSLT pre-processing ("FinalSource.txt") - The initially parsed input document ("OriginalDocument.txt") - A pretty-printed version of the above ("OriginalDocumentPP.txt") - The input document after all modifications (JavaScript etc.) are completed ("FinalDocument.txt") - A pretty-printed version of the above ("FinalDocumentPP.txt") - · Attach all used external resources like style sheets, scripts, images etc. as a ZIP file ("res.dat") - The PDFreactor log ("Log.txt") - A list of the current Java system properties ("SystemProperties.txt") - A log of all URL connection attempts performed by PDFreactor ("Connections.txt") - A log of all resources that could not be loaded ("MissingResources.txt")

-Important: Exception Handling in Debug Mode
+Important: Important: Exception Handling in Debug Mode